DerpyTheDerp1/yuga/.github/CONTRIBUTING.md

 You can do this by either directly forking it, or finding a file you wish to edit (package.json for example), and then it immediately forks it for you.

 2) Make your changes
-You can do this from the online editor, or use an IDE of choice (clone the reporistory first before even doing this)
+You can do this from the online editor, or use an IDE of choice (we highly suggest you go for this option, go to [this](https://github.com/Strikerrr/yuga/blob/master/.github/USING_AN_IDE_OF_CHOICE.md) guide to find out more about this route.
+We encourage this so you can have good code, and lint your code and even beautify it before commiting, and your PR would be approved quicker)

 3) Commit your changes